With Christmas spending already hitting household finances; another concern is whether UK living costs will rise in the New Year.

 Drivers will be happy that the fuel duty on petrol has been frozen for the ninth year in a row.
 However, fuel prices have increased for the tenth month in a row as of September 2018, and this trend is only going to continue despite the freeze on fuel tax.

-Energy bills in the UK are likely to rise by £60 (on average 5%) in April 2019 despite the introduction of a price cap.
+Energy bills in the UK rose by £60 (on average 5%) in April 2019 despite the introduction of a price cap.
 Mainly caused by wholesale cost increases and suppliers will have to pass these onto their customers regardless of whether tariffs are capped or not.

-The bills are expected to level out after the summer of 2019 and remain the same until summer 2020 new research suggests.
+The bills are expected to level out after the summer of 2020 and remain the same until the ned of the year, new research suggests.

 Another issue that could affect UK energy bills is Brexit as many top UK energy suppliers get their energy from the EU.
 Again, until this occurs, it’s hard to know if this will increase prices even further.